megemann/RateMyProfessorsStats/README.md

 <div align="center">

-### 🌟 Show Your Support
+### Show Your Support

-If this project has been helpful to you, please consider giving it a ⭐ star!
+If this project has been helpful to you, please consider giving it a star!

-**Made with ❤️ and lots of ☕**
+**Made with love and lots of coffee**

 *A comprehensive platform showcasing advanced data science, machine learning, and full-stack development skills*